Radrizzani replaces chaos with caution on Leeds' EPL return - WHIZ News

 “Leeds before me was a transition club where you come to make your CV and you go play and look for success somewhere else,” Radrizzani said.
 “Now it’s a destination, it’s a club where the player wants to come and stay because Leeds United is a big club.”

-It has a big fan base, but none will be allowed into the 38,000-capacity Elland Road stadium at least for the opening weeks of the season due to the pandemic.
+It has a big fan base, but none will be allowed into the 38,000-capacity Elland Road stadium for the opening weeks of the season due to the pandemic.

 “I don’t understand the logic why airplanes are full of people, buses are full of people and then we cannot (have) the stadium open,” Radrizzani said.
 “There’s a lot of contradiction in the rules.”